fitbenchmarking/documents/Steering/terms.md

 Purpose
 -------

-Previous agreed: The FitBenchmarking Steering Group is responsible for the managegial aspects of the FitBenchmarking service and any projects that enhance the service.

-New proposed (anders): The FitBenchmarking Steering Group is focussed on the less technical aspects of the FitBenchmarking service and any projects that enhance the service.
+The FitBenchmarking Steering Group is focussed on the less technical aspects of the FitBenchmarking service and any projects that enhance the service.

 Specifically these are: